kirenz/python-basics/docs/programming-toolkit.md

 - Pro tips: [25 VS Code Productivity Tips and Speed Hacks](https://www.youtube.com/watch?v=ifTF3ags0XI)

-## Optional

 (github)=
 ### Git and GitHub

 [GitHub](https://github.com/) is a provider of internet hosting for software development and version control using Git.
-We will use GitHub as a platform for web hosting and collaboration and as our course management system.
+We will use GitHub as a platform for web hosting and collaboration.

 :::{note}
 Git is a version control system -- like the “Track Changes” features from Microsoft Word with many more additional features.